 This course aims to increase awareness of drugs and alcohol use and provides information to help your workers begin to assess clients for drug & alcohol problems and how to refer people into effective specialist services.

-This one day knowledge-based drugs & alcohol training course will look at alcohol and the different types of illegal drugs that are commonly used and the issues surrounding them.
+This knowledge-based drug & alcohol training course will look at alcohol, prescription medication, NPS (former legal highs) and the different types of illegal drugs that are commonly used and the issues surrounding them.

 Aims and objectives

 By the end of the course, participants will be able to:

 Distinguish between drug & alcohol facts and myths